UBCHREST/ablate/docs/index.md

 New to Ablate?
 Get up and running with the [Getting Started Guide.]({{ site.baseurl}}{%link content/GettingStarted.md  %})

 ## Repository Layout
-### ablateCore
-AblateCore builds a c library of reusable functions and data structures for solving flow and particle based system.
-Use of this library requires knowledge of PETSc.

-### ablateLibrary
+### src
 AblateLibrary is a c++ library used to setup and run simulations.
-It is built upon ablateCore and provides a level of abstraction that simplifies setting up complex simulations.
+It is built provides a level of abstraction that simplifies setting up complex simulations.
 Details of the code structure can be found in [Source Documentation]({{ site.baseurl}}{%link content/development/SourceDocumentation.md %}).

 ### tests
 The test directory holds four sub-test projects, each focused on a different aspect of testing.